Skip to content

 Introduction

-For foreigners who want to work in Japan, understanding the visa system is essential.
-Japan offers several types of work visas depending on your skills, profession, and job category.
-In this article, we’ll answer the most common questions about Japanese work visas and provide clear guidance for applicants.
+For anyone planning to work in Japan, understanding the visa system is the first and most important step.
+Japan offers several categories of work visas based on your skills, profession, and level of expertise.

 What Types of Work Visas Are Available in Japan?

-For IT engineers, business roles, translators, designers, and other professionals with specialized skills.
+For IT engineers, designers, translators, business specialists, and other professionals with specific technical or academic backgrounds.

-For 12 labor shortage industries, such as nursing care, construction, food service, agriculture, and cleaning.
+For workers in 12 designated labor shortage industries, such as nursing care, construction, agriculture, food service, and cleaning.

 Highly Skilled Professional Visa

-For teachers in schools, universities, or language institutions.
+For teachers working at schools, universities, or language institutions in Japan.

-Choosing the correct visa category is the first step to starting your career in Japan.
+Choosing the correct visa type is the foundation for a successful career in Japan.

-What Are the General Requirements for a Work Visa?
+What Are the General Requirements for a Japanese Work Visa?

-Qualifications: A relevant degree, technical training, or years of work experience.
+2. Qualifications: A relevant degree, professional training, or equivalent work experience.

-Certificate of Eligibility (CoE): Issued by the Immigration Services Agency of Japan, provided by your employer.
+4. Certificate of Eligibility (CoE): Issued by Japan’s Immigration Services Agency through your employer.

 How Long Is a Japanese Work Visa Valid?